If you work in public relations, you must use data to inform your PR strategy.

 - Upload a list of journalists to Twitter as a custom audience.
 Then, create social media content and target just the custom audience.
 The journalists may not click on the content, but they will see it, which could benefit future conversations or pitches.

 This approach isn’t as straightforward as I am making it out to be.
-First, it takes time to think through all the social media channels, key messages, and PR objectives.
+First, thinking through all the social media channels, key messages, and PR objectives takes time.
 Second, it takes effort to create different versions of content that should be tailored to fit into the construct of each channel.
-Third, planning using content collaboration platforms and research for each specific PR tactic takes place.
+Third, planning using content collaboration platforms and research for each PR tactic takes place.
 Planning for successful PR strategies isn’t a task that should be done quickly.

 The Basics of a Public Relations Strategy & Campaign